Master of Engineering in Systems Engineering

 The committee members’ approval on the degree plan indicate their willingness to accept the responsibility for guiding and directing the entire academic program of the student and for initiating all academic actions concerning the student.
 Although individual committee members may be replaced by petition for valid reasons, a committee cannot resign en masse.

 The student’s advisory committee, in consultation with the student, will develop the proposed degree plan.
-The degree plan must be completed and filed with the Graduate and Professional School prior to the deadline imposed by the student’s college, and no later than 90 days prior to the date of the final oral examination.
+The degree plan must be completed and filed with the Graduate and Professional School prior to the deadline imposed by the student’s college.
 No exceptions are allowed.

 This proposed degree plan should be submitted through the online Document Processing Submission System located on the website https://ogsdpss.tamu.edu.